figma-plus/docs/userGuide/manager.md

 <img src="images/installedList.png" width="450">

-To uninstall a plugin, click into its detail screen and hit **Uninstall** at the top right and reload your page.
+To uninstall a plugin, click into its detail screen and hit **Uninstall** at the top right corner and reload your page.

 <img src="images/uninstall.png" width="450">